Tools Reference

 - Useful for recoloring shapes without affecting their edges

-- Works with all painting tools: brush, eraser, raster brush, spray paint, calligraphy, fill, and all raster effect tools
+- Works with all painting tools: brush, vector brush, eraser, spray paint, calligraphy, fill, and all raster effect tools

 - Implemented via alpha channel snapshot and restore for each stroke